masrul/Inception/README.md

-# Inception : A moleuclar packing tool, faster and periodic
+# Inception : A molecular packing tool; faster and periodic

 A molecular packing tool similar to widely popular packmol.
 But, it is aimed to be faster, and obey periodic boundary conditions.